-Stephen O’Brien said that a two-step approval process that the government agreed to for humanitarian convoys “has become, in practice, a 10-step process"
+Stephen O’Brien told the Security Council on Thursday that a two-step approval process that the government agreed to for humanitarian convoys “has become, in practice, a 10-step process.”